Vdpromain/GameOfLife/README.md

 Produces movie starting from a given pattern.
 Requires numpy and matplotlib packages, and "ffmpeg" software for producing animations.
 Can read RLE files as input patterns (http://www.conwaylife.com/wiki/RLE)

+# Modifications

+I used the argparse library, to add a linux like command line interface, to the script.

+I modified the rle files, so they can embed parameters.

+I added the "--rlefile_path" argument, to pass the file to read as an argument on command line.
+So you can use as follows:

+$python GameOfLife.py --rlefile_path path